chandru-mck-2002/Tkinter_system_monitor/README.md

 # Second Window:
 Features include:
-✅ Send mail to friends
+✅ Send mail to friends and connect with the database

+✅ Excel monitoring provided to view data analysis process

 ✅ Control screen brightness
 ✅ Monitor CPU temperature
 ✅ Display tips to improve cooling and system performance